 Minutes 2 to 5: Focus on the upper back and shoulder area

-This is the part of the routine where many screen users feel the most benefit.
+This is the part of the routine where many screen-heavy users feel the most benefit.
 A light-to-moderate massage through the upper back and shoulder blade area can help the body feel less hunched and less wound up.
 You do not need aggressive pressure here.
-In fact, many people do better with a calmer setting that reduces the sense of tightness without making the area feel overworked.
+Many people do better with a calmer setting that reduces tightness without making the area feel overworked.

 Minutes 5 to 7: Let the neck area stay gentle